What to Get Stronger at Any Age? Embrace Strength Training!

 Done consistently, it can become your foundation to look better, move better, and feel better.

 Fitness and resistance training are a big part of my life, but it wasn’t always that way.
-Like many people, I struggled with my weight and had an on-again, off-again relationship with cardio—mainly spending endless hours on treadmills or running.
-Sure, I’d lose weight, but it almost always came back, and I never felt great.
+I struggled with weight and had an on-again, off-again relationship with cardio—spending hours on treadmills or running.
+Yeah, I’d lose weight, but it almost always came back, and I never felt great.

-I was committed to clocking in my miles, either on the road or on the treadmill, to feel fit and keep the weight off.
-But despite all that cardio, I struggled to make lasting progress.
+I was committed to clocking in my miles, either on the road or on my treadmill, but I struggled to make progress in the fat loss department.

-It’s easier to keep the weight off, I feel stronger, I look better, and I move so much more freely.
+It’s easier to keep the weight off, I feel stronger, I look better, and I move better!

 Why Strength Training Matters